Wealden Line: Final report

-The study concluded that all six routes showed a negative net present value and therefore had a poor business case, but four of the service options would generate a small operating profit.
-In particular, a service to Lewes without intermediate stops at Barcombe and Isfield would bring in £3.71m annually at a cost of £2.28m, giving an operating cost ratio of 1.63, although this excludes any capital costs.
+For the business case, six route options were tested: 2A (London-Uckfield-Eastbourne fast), 2B (London-Uckfield-Eastbourne, with stations at Isfield and Barcombe), 3A (London-Uckfield-Newhaven fast), 3B (London-Uckfield-Newhaven, with the two new stations), 4A (London-Uckfield-Lewes fast) and 4B (London-Uckfield-Lewes new stations).
+The study concluded that all six routes showed a negative net present value and therefore had a poor business case as the value of the new line to users and non-users were less than the costs of construction; options 2A and 2B would in addition generate losses for the train operator.
+The best performing option was 4B which generated a benefit–cost ratio of 0.79, with an annual revenue forecast of £4.46m against potential operating costs of £3.11m.
+Option 4B came in with a slightly lower BCR of 0.78, with annual revenues of £3.71m at a cost of £2.28m.
+The report concluded that the BCRs produced for each option represented 'poor value for money' as per DfT guidance.

-The report explained that the poor business case was due to the "low level of demand for the reopened route", and increased car ownership since the 1960s.
-In order to prove a business case there needs to be "a significant increase in the size of the population along the line and/or a fundamental shift in the travelling population of the existing population."
+The report explained that the poor business case was due to the low level of demand for the reopened route and increased car ownership since the 1960s.
+In order to improve the business case, there would need to be a significant increase in the size of the population along the line and/or a fundamental shift in the travelling population of the existing population.

+Criticism

-The 2008 report failed to establish a positive business case because the potential stakeholders were not all aligned, actively supporting and promoting the proposal; and because the terms of reference were defined too narrowly, so that the study could not look at all the possible solutions to determine which would be most viable and can be funded soonest.
+The final report was criticised by Uckfield Town Council and Lewes MP, Norman Baker, for its narrow scope.
+According to Railfuture, a positive business case was not established as the potential stakeholders were not all aligned, actively supporting and promoting the proposal, and because the terms of reference were defined too narrowly, so that the study could not look at all the possible solutions to determine which would be most viable and could be funded soonest.

-The Kilbride group
+Kilbride group

 In autumn 2004, the Kilbride Group, a private company specialising in combining residential development with transport-infrastructure improvements, expressed interest in restoring services.
 The company, already involved in a similar project to reconnect Bere Alston and Okehampton on the West of England Main Line, believed that the cost of reinstatement could be met by imposing a levy on each house built based on the housing targets for the area (around 4,000 houses).
 The costs of reinstatement were estimated at £50m, significantly different from the results from the Network Rail analysis.
 Kilbride's offer was declined by East Sussex County Council.

 In November 2008, following the failure to establish a sound business case for reinstatement, Kilbride met members of Uckfield Town Council to confirm that the link could be financed by revenue from the housing projects already planned for the area.